-You are not required to backup withhold on any payments you make if the payee is:
+Even if the payee does not provide a TIN in the manner required, you are not required to backup withhold on any payments you make if the payee is:

-- 1. An organization exempt from tax under section 501(a), an IRA, or a custodial account under section 403(b)(7), if the account satisfies the requirements of section 401(f)(2). - 2.
+- 1. An organization exempt from tax under section 501(a), any IRA, or a custodial account under section 403(b)(7) if the account satisfies the requirements of section 401(f)(2). - 2.
 The United States or any of its agencies or instrumentalities. - 3.
 A state, the District of Columbia, a possession of the United States, or any of their political subdivisions or instrumentalities. - 4.
 A foreign government or any of its political subdivisions, agencies, or instrumentalities. - 5.
 An international organization or any of its agencies or instrumentalities.